Long-range quantum emitter interactions mediated by a non-local metasurface: Application to qubit-qubit entanglement: Results

-This is a monotonically increasing function of $\bar{\beta}(d)$ alone, which is why it is larger in the case of the MD-BIC.
-On the other hand, $t_\mathrm{max}$ depends not only on $\bar{\beta}$, but is also proportional to $1/F_p$.
-Since $F_P$ is larger for the ED-BIC, the maximum concurrence occurs sooner.
-We note, by way of contrast, that entanglement develops in free space 1 to 2 orders of magnitude later than for the ED-BIC and MD-BIC, and is significantly smaller in magnitude {(see Supp.
-Info.
-Section F)}.
+This shows importantly that $C_\mathrm{max}$ is a monotonically increasing function of $\beta$ alone, which is why it is larger in the case of the MD-BIC.
+Conversely, the time to reach maximum entanglement is set by both $\beta$ and $F_P$, so the ED-BIC develops entanglement sooner, while the MD-BIC sustains it longer.

-We plot $C_\mathrm{max}(d)$ in Fig.~\ref{fig:conc_vs_t}, including both the numerical result computed using Eq.~(\ref{eq:conc0}), and the approximation in Eq.~(\ref{eq:C_max}) (dashed grey curves).
-The decaying envelope is expected for a finite metasurface, but entanglement nevertheless persists over distances exceeding several wavelengths, offering significant enhancement compared to free space and, for example, plasmonic slot waveguides \cite{gonzalez2011entanglement, Jha2017}.
-Analytic and numerical results agree reasonably well for $d\geq 5a$ in the ED-BIC case and $d\geq 2a$ in the MD-BIC case, and increasingly closer agreement can be expected as metasurface size increases.
+Finally, Fig.~\ref{fig:conc_vs_d} shows the numerically computed $C_\text{max}$ as a function of emitter separation $d$.
+The envelope follows the decay of the collective rates (Fig.~\ref{fig:collective_decay}), with oscillations that would thus persist indefinitely in the infinite-metasurface limit (see SM, Sec.~VI \cite{SM}).
+At short separations, additional non-resonant modes enhance entanglement in the ED-BIC, while in the MD-BIC case significant enhancement appears for subwavelength separations $d < \lambda_0$, where dipole-dipole interactions become significant.